-As we found out, if you are travelling with one of you in business and one of you in economy (ok lets set the record straight, if your husband STEALS your upgrade seat from you and you end up back in the economy seats with three kids while he swaggers up front); you cannot simply swap the baby between you.
+As we found out, if you are travelling as a couple with one of you in business and one of you in economy (ok lets set the record straight, if your husband STEALS your upgrade seat from you and you end up back in the economy seats with three kids while he swaggers up front); you cannot simply swap the baby between you.

-This usually comes down to an oxygen mask issue, in many aircraft the extra oxygen mask is only fitted to the bassinet seat in business, whereas in economy every row is fitted with an extra for infants.
+This usually comes down to an oxygen mask issue.
+In many aircraft, the extra oxygen mask is only fitted to the bassinet seat in business, whereas in economy every row is fitted with an extra for infants.

-Equally, you may not be able to book a lap infant in business class if they have already met their quota for number of infants allowed in the cabin.
+Equally, you may not be able to book a lap infant in business class if they have already met their quota for infants allowed in the cabin.
 If you’re booking gets rejected with an infant, ring the airline to confirm as this could be why.
 Try booking on a different/day or time if this happens.

 Once you’re past the infant stage and on to children, I guess the big question isn’t CAN YOU, but SHOULD you bother with business class.
 My honest opinion, the experience is pretty much wasted on a 2-3-year-old.
 Not only will they not appreciate the surroundings and the extra space, in fact, they will still be lucky if their legs can dangle over the edge of the chair!

 Additionally, due to the seat configuration issue mentioned above, a toddler might not actually be happy to sit in their own chair – a disruption to everyone on board.
-Saying that, if someone is offering you the tickets for free…. you will get by but get to the airport early, and preferable ring the airline in advance to discuss seat configuration and ability to sit together.
+Saying that, if someone is offering you the tickets for free….
+You will get by but get to the airport early, and preferable ring the airline in advance to discuss seat configuration and ability to sit together.